ArthurYidi/vector-drawable-tool/README.md

 # Vector Drawable Tool

-Converts SVG files to VectorDrawable XML files.
+Converts SVG files to VectorDrawable XML files for use in Android projects.

 ## Getting Started